Blog

 Ballasted Systems: The Non-Penetrating Solution

-• Best For: Warehouses, schools, and EPDM/rubber roofs.
+• Best Use On: Warehouses, schools and EPDM/rubber roofs.

 Mechanically Attached Systems: Maximum Stability

-• Best For: Concrete decks, hurricane-prone regions, high-tilt installations.
+• The Best Applications: Concrete decks, hurricane-prone areas and high-tilt applications.

 Hybrid Systems: Balance of Strength & Simplicity